How to Keep Your House Warm in Winter

-When everyone uses more natural gas, we might have to pay more for what we use.In the winter, you're not the only one using more natural gas.
-Almost everyone is using more natural gas.
-And so, when winter weather takes an unexpected turn, that increase in demand can drive up the price.
+That's because you're not the only one using more natural gas in the winter.
+Almost everyone's consumption increases when it's colder and, when winter weather takes an unexpected turn, that increase in demand can drive up price.